Same Course Number.

 • The course content, units, and transferability will stay the same.

-• Additional courses will be renumbered in Fall 2026 and 2027.
+• Additional courses will be renumbered in Fall 2027 and beyond.

 Frequently Asked Questions

-Courses identified as common between California Community Colleges will begin with a “C” in the course number (e.g., ENGL C1000).
+Courses identified as common between California Community Colleges begin with a “C” in the course number (e.g., ENGL C1000).

 Nope!
 Courses you’ve already passed will still count.